|Location:||Work from home|

 A bit about you...

-An enthusiastic scientist with spatial data skills, you’ll have a keen interest in air quality, climate change science and impacts.
-You will be working on a wide range of projects on quantifying air pollution, and the impact this has on human health and the environment.
-To enable you to do this you should have previous experience working with scientific datasets.
+An enthusiastic junior environmental scientist with spatial data skills, ideally with a keen interest in air quality, climate change science and impacts.
+You’ll have experience working with scientific data sets, as you’ll be involved with a wide range of projects on quantifying air pollution and the impact this has on human health and the environment.
 You will work and collaborate with internal and external stakeholders, bringing an innovative approach to promoting the work we do.

-Having existing knowledge of data analysis is key, preferably related to agriculture or air pollution.
-You should be proficient in scientific numeracy, be creative when solving problems and continuously learn new things.
+Having existing knowledge of data analysis is key and knowledge of agriculture and/or air pollution would be desirable.
+You should be proficient in scientific numeracy, be creative when solving problems and keen to continuously learn new things.
 The work we do may lead to some exciting opportunities to travel overseas for meetings or workshops (e.g. Europe, South Asia).

 We are passionate about developing you and this role includes a 3-year UKCEH Research Associate training program.
 This will offer you the opportunity to gain additional training and development to support you in your new role and will run parallel with the delivery of your work.